What is the Centre’s dress code?

 What is will call?

 Choose “will call” if you would like to pick up your tickets rather than having them delivered by mail.
-Will Call tickets may be picked up at the Centre Box Office prior to the day of the show during regular business hours, or at the Box Office day of show.
+Will Call tickets may be picked up at the Centre Box Office prior to the day of the show during regular Box Office hours, or at the Box Office day of show.
 If you choose the latter, please try to arrive at the venue at least 30 minutes prior to curtain to avoid waiting in long lines.
-Remember, ID is required to pick up tickets.
+Remember, photo ID is required to pick up tickets.

 Why do I have to show ID when I pick up tickets?